surge-synthesizer/shortcircuit-xt/doc/Sprints.md

+## The 10 day break (2023-03-18 - )

+Smaller stuff in this period.
+- Import a looped sample reads loop points *and* turns loop on.

 ## Day 36 (2023-03-17)

 Getting ready for a bit of a vaca and slowdown so make sure the NextSteps is OK.
 Also